 Who would’ve thought Scottsbluff, Nebraska, would be the place that got me excited about blogging again?
-We visited this little town without many expectations, and found a place that dispelled many common stereotypes about the Cornhusker State.
+We visited this little town as a quick road trip stop and without many expectations, and found a place that dispelled many common stereotypes about the Cornhusker State.

 We discovered so much in Scottsbluff and throughout the Nebraska Panhandle that we would never have expected, and that’s exactly what made it such a great trip – and one we’re eager to share.
 I hope this list of the top things to do in Scottsbluff, NE, and the surrounding area will convince you that it’s more than worth a visit!

 - More Top Things to Do in Scottsbluff, NE

 - Learn some history at the Legacy of the Plains Museum.